MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-01-tlol-part-1-existing-solutions.markdown

 ### Behavioural
-Aside from the Deep Learning Bot for League of Legends, all of the existing systems use rule based behaviour to control bots.
+Aside from the Deep Learning Bot for League of Legends, all of the existing systems use rule based behaviour to their respective bots.
 As for the Deep Learning Bot paper, the best performing method within the paper uses a combination of PPO (Proximal Policy Optimization) and an LSTM network for the policy model to control the bot and the bot is able to achieve a first blood on an enemy opponent while keeping it's distance.
 This represents the first successful example of reinforcement learning applied to League of Legends.
 However, this method is limited as the number of samples of the environment which can be collected using this method is limited by two main factors:

 1. **Number of Simulations of the environment**

-   Currently, Riot Games (the developers of League of Legends) provide no API for scripts or bots (unlike the Dota Bot Scripting API from Valve or pysc2 module released by DeepMind in conjunction with Blizzard).
+   Currently, Riot Games (the developers of League of Legends) provide no API for scripts or bots (unlike the Dota Bot Scripting API from Valve or PySC2 module released by Deepmind in conjunction with Blizzard).
 This means that not only is it not easy to quickly start games at the velocity requried to get PPO to work, it's also not easy to access raw observational information from the game or input actions into the game without the risk of the associated League of Legends account being banned for scripting.
+This is a problem for this project if we want to train our system using reinforcement learning because current reinforcement learning algorithsm (particularly online reinforcement algorithms) are relatively sample inefficient and require a lot of experience before they start converging towards human-level performance.
+[AlphaStar](https://www.nature.com/articles/s41586-019-1724-z)], [Open AI Five](https://cdn.openai.com/dota-2.pdf) and other systems are good evidence for this.

 2. **Current Observation Methods**

-   Current observation methods used for League of Legends AI's rely on using real-time object recognition models such as YOLOv3 to detect relevant game objects.
-The limitation of this method for creating a human level League of Legends AI is that, firstly the method is limited based on the performance of the object recognition systems accuracy and secondly it is limited based on the fps of the system.
+   Current observation (i.e. perception) methods used for League of Legends AI's rely on using real-time object recognition models such as YOLOv3 to detect relevant game objects.
+The limitation of this method for creating a human level League of Legends AI is that, firstly the method is limited based on the performance of the object recognition systems accuracy (how reliably it detects game objects) and secondly it is limited based on the fps (how quickly it can detect objects) of the system.
 This limits it's applicability as a powerful GPU would be required to run the object recognition system in real time and and to simulatenously run the agent model.

 ## Summary
 In summary, the primary issue is the lack of API support for creating an machine learning agent from Riot Games.
-Specifically, there is no API for conveniently capturing observations from the game engine, inputting commands, running many games at large scale with low friction.
+Specifically, there is no API for conveniently capturing observations from the game engine, inputting actions into the game and running many games at large scale with low friction.
+This is a problem because the main method used to achieve human-level performance in RTS-style games is reinforcement learning.
+However we will see later in the series that it is possible to use other AI training methods to reduce the amount of data required to train a human-level League of Legends AI.

 ## References